Steel Pipe News

 12323.97.1 – 15.0SCH 40, 80PE / BE

 IV.
-ASTM A795 Fire Fighting Pipe Manufacturing Process
+Manufacturing Process of ASTM A795 Fire Sprinkler Pipe

-Uncoiling → Leveling → Shearing → Forming (Cold Bending/Hot Rolling) → Welding (ERW or SAW) → Weld Bead Removal → Sizing and Straightening → Cutting to Length → Non-destructive Testing → Dimensional Inspection → Rust Prevention/Coating Treatment → Finished Product Warehousing
+Uncoiling → Leveling → Shearing → Forming (Cold Bending / Hot Rolling) → High-Frequency Welding (ERW) → Weld Bead Removal → Sizing and Straightening → Cutting to Length → Non-Destructive Testing (NDT) → Dimensional Inspection → Anti-corrosion Treatment (Galvanizing / Coating) → Finished Product Storage

 V. Corrosion Protection and Coating